 - 14601 (VC) SUSPENDED LICENSE. (fourteen six o one).
 A person driving with a suspended driver's license.
 If subject has already been served notice of the suspension their vehicle can be towed and impounded for 30 days as punishment under the authority 14602 VC. - 20001 (VC) HIT AND RUN ACCIDENT, INJURY. (twenty thousand and one).
 Our officers will take a report on hit and run accidents with injury when they occur on either public or private property.
 This includes cold reports.
 If just occurred, obtain full suspect vehicle/driver descriptions, direction of flight, and notify ACRECC for medical. - 20002 (VC) HIT AND RUN ACCIDENT, NON-INJURY. (twenty thousand and two).
 Our officers will take a report on hit and run accidents when they occur on public or private property.
 This includes cold reports.
 If just occurred, obtain full suspect vehicle and driver descriptions along with direction of flight. - 23103 (VC) RECKLESS DRIVING. (twenty-three one o three).
 When a caller reports a reckless driver ascertain how cold it is, obtain full vehicle and driver description along with direction of travel.
 Specify what is reckless (e.g., speeding, swerving, etc.).
-If reporting party is following the vehicle advise them not to pursue if it's putting their safety in jeopardy. - DRUNK DRIVER. (twenty-three one fifty-two).
+If reporting party is following vehicle advise them to not pursue vehicle if it's putting their safety in jeopardy. - 23152 (VC) DRUNK DRIVER. (twenty-three one fifty-two).
 Any person driving under the influence of drugs or alcohol.
 When a caller reports a drunk driver, ascertain how cold it is, obtain full vehicle and driver description along with direction of travel.
-If reporting party is following vehicle advise them not to pursue vehicle if it's putting their safety in jeopardy. - ACCIDENT, NON-INJURY. (nine o one).
+If reporting party is following vehicle advise them to not pursue vehicle if it's putting their safety in jeopardy. - 901 ACCIDENT, NON-INJURY. (nine o one).
 We will take accident reports when they have just occurred if both parties are still on the scene and if the accident has occurred on public property.
 No cold reports.
 No private property reports.
 Advise private property accidents to exchange information.
 Notify CHP of all accidents involving a school bus where students are on board.

-- ACCIDENT, INJURY. (nine o one a).
+- 901A ACCIDENT, INJURY. (nine o one a).
 We will take injury accident reports when they occur on either private or public property.
 Notify ACRECC to send AFD for injury accident, they will dispatch an ambulance.
-We will take cold injury accident reports. - VEHICLE ALARM. (nine three three v).
+We will take cold injury accident reports. - 912V SUSPICIOUS VEHICLE. (nine twelve v).
+Obtain a full vehicle description, ascertain if vehicle is occupied or unoccupied and specify why it is suspicious.
+Callers will say that a vehicle "just looks suspicious".
+That is not enough, find out why. - 933V VEHICLE ALARM. (nine three three v).
 Audible alarm from a vehicle.
 Obtain full vehicle description, ascertain if it's occupied or unoccupied and how long it has been going off for.
-Officer can tow vehicles if alarm rings continuously for 20 minutes in their presence. - TRAFFIC HAZARD.
+Officer can tow vehicles if alarm rings continuously for 20 minutes in their presence. - TRFHAZTRAFFIC HAZARD.
 If it is a vehicle obtain full description otherwise specify what the hazard is (e.g., debris in roadway).
 For vehicles stalled in the Webster or Posey Tube notify Cal-trans.